Keywords

 Written informed consent for publication of their clinical details and/or clinical images was obtained from the patients.

 A 22-year-old poorly built (body mass index: 16 kg/m2) lady from rural South India who was pursuing her undergraduate degree, presented with complaints of low back ache of one-month duration.
 It was insidious in onset and gradually radiated to the right gluteal region.
 She was able to walk only a few steps with a limp.
 There was no bowel or bladder disturbance.
 She preferred to keep her right hip flexed to about 30 degrees in supine position.
 The backache was associated with high grade fever with chills and rigors.
 There was no history of tuberculosis in her family or her community.
 She had no significant history suggestive of immunosuppression.
+She had not received any prior antibiotic therapy before presentation to our institution.
+No prior spinal imaging had been performed elsewhere.
+The patient reported progressive worsening of pain and fever over the preceding four weeks, following which she sought care at our center and was evaluated with MRI and laboratory investigations within 48 hours of admission.
+She had no known co-morbidities.
+There was no significant genetic history given by the patient.
 She had no known co-morbidities.
 There was no significant genetic history given by the patient.

 On examination, she was febrile (102° F) with a pulse rate of 98 beats/minute.
 There was midline and right paraspinal tenderness from L3 to sacral region.
 Neurological examination of lower limbs was unremarkable.
 There was no focal neurological deficit.